 - A custom receiver, as described in Custom receiver that implements the Receiver API and handles custom messages from your sender app; it may also interface with the media player types provided through the Media Player Library.

-- Install your Chromecast device and run through the Chromecast Setup instructions.
+Install your Cast device and run through the setup instructions.

-- Run the Chromecast app on your sender device, following the prompts as directed.
+Run the Google Home app (for a phone or tablet) or extension (for a laptop) on your sender device, following the setup prompts as directed.

-- Download the API libraries and sample apps.
+Get the API libraries for sender and receiver apps.